 obclient> CREATE TABLE test05 (c1 INT);

-Execute the following statement to change the data type of the
+Run the following command to modify the data type of the

-In MySQL mode of OceanBase Database, you can change or drop the default value of a column.
-This section describes how to manage the default value of a column.
+In MySQL mode of OceanBase Database, you can modify or delete the default values of columns.
+This topic describes how to do so.

-If a column is not configured with a default value, its value is NULL by default.
-The syntax for changing the default value of a column is as follows:
+If no default value is specified for a column, the default value is NULL.
+The syntax for modifying the default value of a column is as follows:

 ALTER TABLE table_name ALTER COLUMN column_name SET DEFAULT const_value;

-table_name: the name of the table to which the column belongs.column_name: the name of the column whose default value is to be changed.const_value: the new default value of the column.
+table_name: the name of the table that contains the column whose default value you want to modify.column_name: the name of the column whose default value you want to modify.const_value: the new default value of the column.

-Assume that the tbl1 table exists in the database and the table schema of tbl1 is as follows:
+Assume that the database contains a table named tbl1.
+The table structure of tbl1 is as follows:

 +-------+-------------+------+-----+---------+-------+